lukaszkorecki/CoffeeTags/README.md

 ## Sublime Text

-*TODO* - I don't use ST myself, but PRs with HOWTO are welcome
+*TODO* - I don't use ST myself, but PRs with HOWTO are welcomed

 ## Config types